-Some of the following health professionals may be involved in your care at the hospital.
+Usually a team of health professionals will be involved in your treatment and care.

 Urologist A surgeon who specialises in diseases of the male reproductive system and urinary system.

 Medical oncologist A doctor who specialises in treating cancer patients using chemotherapy and other drugs.